 “Most retailers can’t do all this and rely on a third party to provide the ad business – a bolt-on piece – that’s sometimes okay, sometimes extraordinarily disruptive.”

-Like Garneau, Hoyne urges us to treat these interactions as sacred and valuable.
+Hoyne urges us to treat these interactions as sacred and valuable.
 Ads are reflective of a brand, and sometimes what’s best for profitability isn’t best for customer experience.

 “If you’re going to let other people join in that experience,” he says, “you better make sure they meet the standards of what you’re doing.
 And that standard shouldn’t just be to poke the customer to get them to spend more money.”

-It’s easy for executives to see an eCommerce search results page driven by thousands of rules, then ask how many analysts they need to do some search engine optimization.
-The alternative is a dynamic recommendation engine that takes what’s already there and makes it more efficient-automatically.
+It’s easy for executives to see an ecommerce search results page driven by thousands of rules, then ask how many analysts they need to do some search engine optimization.
+The alternative is a dynamic recommendation engine that takes what’s already there and makes it more efficient — automatically.

 In exchange for a personalized experience, many customers will provide more data.